aws-samples/sample-bda-redaction/README.md

 After the build succeeds, transfer all of the files within the _dist/_ directory into the Amazon S3 bucket that is designated for these assets (specified in the PortalStack provisioned via CDK).

 Example:

 ```sh
 aws s3 sync dist/ s3://<<resource_name_prefix>>-private-web-hosting-assets --delete
 ```

-Once the files have been transferred successfully, you can view the portal using either the API Gateway URL or the domain name that is configured to serve requests.
+Once the files have been transferred successfully, you can view the portal using either the domain name that is configured to serve requests.